oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - All descriptor structures must end with `ext_desc_t`
   - All property structures must end with `ext_properties_t`
   - All flag enumerations must end with `ext_flag_t`
+## --validate=on

 "Experimental" extensions require additional experimentation and feedback from application vendors before ratification, therefore applications should not rely on experimental extensions in production.

+## --validate=off
   - Experimental extensions may be added and removed from the driver at any time.
-  - Experimental extensions are not guaranteed to be forward or backward compatible between versions.
+  - Experimental extensions are not guaranteed to be forward- or backward-compatible between versions.
   - Experimental extensions are not guaranteed to be supported in production driver releases; and may appear and disappear from release to release.
   - All extension functions must be postfixed with `Exp`
   - All macros must use all caps `${X}_NAME_EXP` convention